dwyl/sendemail/README.md

 ![Iron router verification email](http://i.imgur.com/0ZVIOWl.png)

-Try it!
+## Try it!

-What you will see:
+This is what you can see:

 ![Form prompting for email](http://i.imgur.com/ffcxHQg.png)